 Georgia’s workers’ compensation is typically two-thirds of the worker’s regular income, with a $675 per week limit.
 A settlement may reflect this value, as well as factors such as the costs of treatment, the length of the disability, the worker’s ability to return to their job, and other factors.

-There is no such thing as an average settlement for a workers’ compensation claim in Georgia.
-There are simply too many variables in play to determine what a fair settlement should look like in any individual case.
-The best way to learn what a settlement might look like based on the specific details of your case may be to speak with a Georgia workers’ compensation attorney who regularly handles cases similar to yours.
+However, there are many variables that go into determining what a fair settlement should look like in any individual case.
+The best way to learn what a fair settlement might look like based on the specific details of your case may be to speak with a Georgia workers’ compensation attorney from our team who regularly handles cases similar to yours.

 A workers’ compensation insurance company may try to convince an injured worker to agree to a settlement very early on.
 This may occur before the worker understands the extent of their injuries, the treatment they require, their prognosis, and how long they may miss from work.
 Without this information, it may be impossible to know what a just payment for lost income might look like.

-If the workers’ comp insurance company offers you a settlement and you are unsure if it compensates you fairly, a workers’ compensation lawyer may be able to evaluate your case and determine a just settlement value.
-A lawyer can also communicate with the insurance company on your behalf when they represent you.
+If the workers’ comp insurance company offers you a settlement and you are unsure if it compensates you fairly, a workers’ compensation lawyer from our team may be able to evaluate your case and determine a just settlement value.
+We can also communicate with the insurance company on your behalf if we represent you.

 Agreeing to a Settlement May End Your Right to Further Benefits